 Contact: Kingston Reif, Director for Disarmament and Threat Reduction Policy, 202-463-8270 x104

 On April 8, 2010, Russia and the United States signed the New Strategic Arms Reduction Treaty (New START).
-The treaty requires the sides to limit the number of deployed strategic nuclear warheads to no more than 1,550 and fielded delivery platforms to 700.
+The treaty requires both sides to limit the number of deployed strategic nuclear warheads to no more than 1,550 and fielded delivery platforms to 700.
 The treaty also permits the United States and Russia to conduct 18 annual on-site inspections of facilities operated by the other country.
 Biannual data exchanges indicate the current state of their strategic forces.

 As of February 2018, Russia had 527 deployed delivery systems and 1,444 deployed strategic nuclear warheads, and 760 deployed and non-deployed strategic launchers.
 Russia is in the process of both retiring many of its older strategic systems and replacing them with new systems.

 For a factsheet on U.S. nuclear forces, click here.

 Intercontinental Ballistic Missiles (ICBMs)

-As of February 2017, Hans M. Kristensen and Robert S. Norris estimated that the Russian Strategic Rocket Forces included 316 operational missile systems that can carry 1,076 warheads.
-The following tables are based on public source data given that Russia does not release offical statistics for specific New START accountable delivery systems.
+The following tables are based on public source data given that Russia does not release official statistics for specific New START accountable delivery systems.